 There has been a lot of recent attention circling the Hollywood Warner Theatre (Hollywood Pacific), so we would like to take a few minutes to report the current status.
-Three years ago, Hollywood Heritage and Los Angeles Historic Theatre Foundation approached Councilman Mitch O’Farrell’s office to organize a roundtable discussion with the Hollywood Warner owners (Robertson Properties), city representatives, Hollywood Heritage, LAHTF, and LA Conservancy.
+In 2014, Hollywood Heritage and Los Angeles Historic Theatre Foundation approached Councilman Mitch O’Farrell’s office to organize a roundtable discussion with the Hollywood Warner owners (Robertson Properties), city representatives, Hollywood Heritage, LAHTF, and LA Conservancy.

 After a year of many productive meetings, Robertson Properties agreed to fund a neutral third-party feasibility study, with the reactivation of the theatre as the priority.
 This agreement was a big step forward from the owner’s starting point, that the theatre had to be demolished.
-Once the study is complete and we are able to share it publicly, you will be the first to know.
+At this time, the feasibility study has not been started.

 The 1928 theatre was designed by G. Albert Lansburgh and held a seating capacity of 2,756.
 Warner Bros. deemed opening night the “Premiere of Premieres” with a Vitaphone accompaniment and prologue, and Al Jolson as the Master of Ceremonies.
 Over the years, it has been known by many names including the Warner Cinerama, the Hollywood Pacific, and after being triplexed in 1978, it became known as the Pacific 1-2-3.
 Robertson Properties has owned the theatre building since 1968 and has seen it through several renovations.
 After suffering minor damage in the 1990s, the theatre ceased being a regular film house.
 While the main floor theatre hosted occasional film screenings and a church over the years since closing, the balconies have remained entirely closed to the public.
 The last tenant moved out of the theatre in June 2013 and leaving the theatre and the building fully vacant since.
 Aside from the theatre, the building maintains store fronts on Hollywood Boulevard and Wilcox Avenue, three floors of office space, and a second box office with entrance on Wilcox Avenue.
 On February 9, 1993, the Hollywood Warner Theatre building was designated Los Angeles Historic-Cultural Monument #572.
 In April 1985, the theatre was listed on the National Register of Historic Places as part of the Hollywood Boulevard Commercial and Entertainment District thanks to the application for consideration by Hollywood Heritage.

-Currently, Councilman O’Farrell’s office is working to schedule the next meeting with Robertson Properties to continue the conversation.
-While it may seem at times that this is a stagnant project or that LAHTF is not working on this advocacy concern, please know that we, along with Councilman O’Farrell’s office, Hollywood Heritage, LA Conservancy and others are continually working behind the scenes with the owners to find a positive way forward for this theatre.
+As requested by LAHTF and Hollywood Heritage, Councilman O’Farrell’s office tried to schedule the next meeting with Robertson Properties to continue the conversation.
+Unfortunately their calls have not been returned.
+While it may seem at times that this is a stagnant project or that LAHTF is not working on this advocacy concern, please know that we, along with Councilman O’Farrell’s office and Hollywood Heritage, are continually working behind the scenes to find ways to get the owners to move forward in a positive way for this theatre.
 This is a long-term effort to save and revitalize the Hollywood Warner Theatre with its vast potential to be a game-changer for this stretch of Hollywood Boulevard.
 As we know more, we will be sure to update you as soon as we are able.